 The action turns sharply when a boating party invades a riverside dance club and the band strikes up a perky number.
 Those on the floor hold their partner tightly in order to whirl with speed and assurance.

 That’s when we meet – again and again, like the heaven-sent beam of a lighthouse – the eye of Marie (Simone Signoret).

-Each time she turns, we see her looking for a charismatic young man on the sidelines that the camera can’t help switching to.
+Each time she turns, we see her looking for a charismatic young man on the sidelines that the camera can’t help but switch to.
 Manda (Serge Reggiani) has just been released from prison.
 He has changed his name and become a carpenter in a bid to find the straight and narrow.

 But this unspoken exchange will put him on a different path entirely, for Marie is 'married to the mob'.
 First Roland then Leca (Claude Dauphin) use and abuse Marie in a way that Manda has the courage not to accept.

 No angel, Marie eats off the blade of a flick-knife that will be used by one lover to kill another.

 And yet, despite the implied toughness of the title, Marie possesses a deep weakness for spiritual love.
 She and Manda are given grace and courage by the force of their feeling for each other – but because this is a modern fable, the enchantment cannot last.

 As we are danced back from the rural idyll of Marie and Manda’s lovemaking to the mean streets of Paris, we know a violent denouement is waiting.

 When Manda hunts Leca down to a police station, he knows one thing above all else: that by killing him there, he is signing his own death warrant.